 Medicare Advantage Plans

-Medicare Advantage is also referred to as Medicare Part C. Medicare Advantage plans provide coverage through Medicare-approved private insurance companies for all the services covered ca open enrollment by Original Medicare, with the exception of hospice care, which is only covered under Medicare part A. As the plans are provided by private insurance companies, there are a variety of coverage levels, network structures, and tier options available.
+Medicare Advantage is also referred to as Medicare Part C. Medicare Advantage plans provide coverage through Medicare-approved private insurance companies for all the services covered ca open enrollment by Original Medicare, with the exception of hospice care, which is only covered under Medicare part A. As the plans are provided by private Life insurance companies, there are a variety of coverage levels, network structures, and tier options available.
 Depending on the option you choose, your plan may cover dental and vision care, and some prescription drugs as well.

 Comparing Medicare Advantage Plans